March 27, 2026

 Customs authorities enforce regulations by intercepting goods subject to prohibitions (total bans, e.g., narcotics, weapons), restrictions (conditional entry, e.g., food requiring certification), and sensitive items (e.g., dual‑use technology, wildlife products).
 This prevents smuggling, protects intellectual property, and upholds international treaty obligations like CITES (endangered species) and Chemical Weapons Convention.

-Goods fall into below regulatory categories based on risk profiles:
+Goods fall into the following regulatory categories based on risk profiles:

 Enforcement Process